This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 Instead of leaving him and wishing him well, like we normally would’ve done, we both stayed and continued talking with him.
 He didn’t act like a typical street person, he hadn’t asked us for anything and didn’t seem to be drunk either.
 Candi had noticed his bottle of vodka was nearly empty so she offered to buy him a new one, something of which I had never seen her do for anyone.

-Candi came out of the store and handed him his new bottle of Vodka.
-She also seemed to be very interested in this man.
+Just then, Candi came out of the store bringing him his new bottle of Vodka.
+She also seemed to be very interested in this man. (which was really strange since she never talked to homeless people or bought them anything.)
 She asked him if he wanted to move to a different spot so that we could all sit on the sidewalk and talk.
-This was very unlike Candi her normal behavior, she never talked to homeless people or bought them Vodka!
+He agreed since it seemed he had nowhere to go.

 “You are going to grow your eyebrows back.”